 What does a vibration plate do for lymphatic drainage?

 It stimulates muscle contractions that pump lymph fluid, reducing swelling and heaviness.
+This helps the body clear metabolic waste more efficiently and supports overall tissue health.

 Can vibration plates help lymphedema?

 They may assist mild cases by moving fluid, but should only be used with medical clearance.
+Proper guidance ensures the therapy is safe and avoids exacerbating fluid buildup.

 How often should I use a vibration plate for lymph drainage?

 Three to four times per week for 10–15 minutes is usually effective.
+Consistent use can gradually improve lymph flow and decrease sensations of heaviness or puffiness.

 Is vibration safe for lymphatic health?

 Yes, gentle settings are safe for most people, but consult your doctor if you have a condition.
+Using controlled vibration prevents unnecessary strain while promoting circulation.

 Does it boost immunity?

 Indirectly, yes.
 By keeping lymph moving, your body filters pathogens more efficiently.
+Enhanced lymph circulation supports immune cells in reaching tissues more quickly, aiding in overall immune defense.